Facepunch/chippy-docs/docs/tutorials/bullet.md

     When referencing this bullet in a pattern, the `path` would be `MyCampaign/bullet/myBullet`.

 ??? example "Included with pattern"
-	This is the entire content of an example bullet file, lets say `MyCampaign/pattern/myPattern.json`.
+	This is the entire content of an example pattern file, lets say `MyCampaign/pattern/myPattern.json`.
     ```json
     {
 	  	"1": {